EliEladElrom/cra-template-must-have-libraries/template/README.md

 ## Eslint configurations

-Lint is set according to Airbnb style guide — as part of their style guide.
+Lint set according to Airbnb style guide — as part of their style guide.
 Feel free to tweak `.eslintrc`.

 ## Format configurations